Population - 78,200 (2014).

 It was not recognized internationally.
 This event is widely regarded as the annexation of Crimea by Russia.
 Ukraine considers Crimea as its territory temporarily occupied by Russia.

 Yalta was founded by the Greeks approximately in the 1st century.
-The legend says that Greek sailors lost their way because of a storm, they searched the shore for a long time and when finally they saw the shore (“yalos”) they decided to call the founded settlement this way.
+The legend says that Greek sailors lost their way because of the storm.
+They searched the shore for a long time and, when finally they saw the shore (“yalos”), they decided to give the founded settlement this name.

-In antique time, the settlement was a part of the Roman Empire, in medieval time - of the Byzantine Empire, Feodoro principality and Genoa colonies and was known as Yalita and Jalita.
-From 1475 to 1774, the Southern Crimean shore was a part of the Ottoman state.
+In antique times, the settlement was the part of the Roman Empire, in the Middle Ages - of the Byzantine Empire, Feodoro principality and Genoa colonies.
+It was known as Yalita and Jalita.
+From 1475 to 1774, the south shore of Crimea was the part of the Ottoman state.

-In 1778, the Christian population of the Crimea was removed to Azov area according to the Russian government order, the Crimea became a part of the Russian Empire which caused Crimean Tatars’ massive migration.
+In 1778, the Christian population of Crimea was removed to Azov area according to the Russian government order.
+Crimea became the part of the Russian Empire which caused Crimean Tatars’ massive migration.
 Yalta was almost uninhabited.
 By the end of the 18th century, it was a small fishermen village.